Skip to main content

 Individual Course Penalty.
 The academic penalty will be determined by the student’s instructor.
 The instructor may impose a grade penalty up to and including failure in the course.
 In the School of Business, all faculty members assign a grade of zero to any work in violation of the Code.
 Students who feel that the penalty is too harsh may appeal their grade through the normal University procedure for resolving grade disputes.

 University Penalty.
-Students who violate the code of Academic Integrity are also referred to their Dean for a University penalty.
-Two kinds of penalty are available – Class I and Class II.
-A full academic integrity violation is a Class I violation and Class II violations are usually appropriate for less serious cases, or in cases where there are mitigating circumstances.
-Typically, a student with two Class I violations will be dismissed from the university.
-In some cases, the Dean (or designee) may choose to treat a violation of the Academic Integrity Code as a Class II violation.
-Typically, a student may receive only one Class II violation during his or her four-year career as an undergraduate.
+Students who violate the Code of Academic Integrity are also referred to their dean for a University penalty.
+Two kinds of penalty are available: Class I and Class II.
+A full academic integrity violation is a Class I violation; Class II violations are usually appropriate for less serious cases or in cases where there are mitigating circumstances.
+Typically, a student with two Class I violations will be dismissed from the University.
+In some cases, the dean (or designee) may choose to treat a violation of the Code of Academic Integrity as a Class II violation.
+Typically, a student may receive only one Class II violation during their four-year career as an undergraduate.
 All subsequent violations are treated as Class I violations.

 Revisions Recommended by Academic Policy Committee: October 20, 2021